Special Needs & Disability Services in Orlando

 - Walt Disney World suggests that guests with special needs bring a bracelet or nametag, ear plugs or headphones, a favorite device or activity, reinforcers for good behavior, and a sensory toy as needed.

-- Guests staying on Walt Disney World property can use several forms of transportation, including buses, monorails to Magic Kingdom® and Epcot®, and boats and ferries.
+- Guests staying on Walt Disney World property can use several forms of transportation, including buses, monorails to Magic Kingdom® Park and Epcot®, the Disney Skyliner, and boats and ferries.

 - If a family member gets lost, immediately find a Walt Disney World cast member who can assist you and bring you to the lost person’s location.
 Walt Disney World recommends providing a nametag to, and taking a photo of, family members with cognitive disabilities in case they get lost, or if they tend to wander.